What is the difference between the BioProject Committee and the Biography Project? Who are you anyway?

 Questions one might try to answer could include, when possible: what was the player’s family background (geographically, culturally, ethnically, and occupationally)?
 What was the player’s first interest or involvement in baseball?
 Who was the scout who signed the player?
 Did the player have winter jobs, to help make ends meet?
 After his or her playing career was over, what did the player do in terms of work and community involvement?

-The writing must follow SABR’s style guide: http://sabr.org/about/sabr-style-guide
+The writing must follow SABR’s style guide: SABR.org/about/sabr-style-guide

 The bios must include sources.
-This can either be endnotes, a list of sources, or a paragraph description of the sources you used.
+This consists of endnotes, plus a list of sources that do not appear in those citations.
 In all cases, the more you can provide to help future research, the better.
-The bibliography and end notes must follow SABR's style for source citations: http://sabr.org/content/bioproject-formatting-your-biography
+The bibliography and end notes must follow SABR's style for source citations: SABR.org/content/bioproject-formatting-your-biography

-Please send your finished draft to our chief editor, Jan Finkel.
+- Please send your finished draft to our chief editor, Rory Costello.

-NOTE: Our editors are not always experts in the period or realm of your subject.
+- NOTE: Our reviewers are not always experts in the period or realm of your subject.
 Please make it easier on us by asking other people to fact-check the story before it gets to us.

-Once you and the editor have settled on a final version, it will be sent back to Jan.
-He will send it to the appropriate person (currently Mark Armour) who will post the finished version.
+Once you and the editor have settled on a final version, it will be sent back to Rory.
+He will send it to SABR's web team, who will post the finished version.

-From our committee.
+- From our committee.
 This is a crucial role, but unglamorous and somewhat thankless (though we do try to thank as much as we can).
-If you have any experience editing, we could really use your help (e-mail Mark Armour for details.)
+If you have any experience editing, we could really use your help (e-mail Rory Costello for details.)
 Fact-checkers are also wanted.
 You could volunteer, for example, to read all biographies of players from the 1950s — a job which might only be a bio every month or so.

 The published books coming out of this project can be viewed here: http://sabr.org/bioproj/browse